createthis/grayce_code_test/README.md

 1. After that first attempt, I realized I wanted an sqlite database so that I could query the data and keep GPT honest.
 Here's my second attempt: https://chat.openai.com/share/3826cdf3-1fe5-4578-95d9-7f55d2cbcdf7

+# Dependencies
+I used node v16.14.0 and npm 8.3.1, if it matters.
+Usually it shouldn't, but sometimes it does.

 # Getting Started
 1. ```bash
    npm install